-We’ve pulled together four sub-themes as inspiration for your British wedding!
+We’ve pulled together four sub-themes as inspiration for your British wedding.

 1) Urban Britain

 A classic British theme often means you see red, white, and blue everywhere you look and the Union Jack waves happily from all corners.
 The conventional red London buses, post boxes, and phone booths frequently make an appearance, as do motifs of the crown jewels and traditional British stamps.
-Such bright and bold colours results in a very retro wedding theme.
+Such bright and bold colours result in a very retro wedding theme.

-When styling your classic British wedding, accessories in vibrant colours are your friend; ribbon, flowers, candle holders, vases, etc. Your wedding stationery can be colourful too; your invitations will make a statement when your guests receive them, and your place cards will liven up any table setting.
+When styling your classic British wedding, accessories in vibrant colours are your friend; ribbons, flowers, candle holders, vases, etc. Your wedding stationery can be colourful too; your invitations will make a statement when your guests receive them, and your place cards will liven up any table setting.
 A classic British wedding opens up dozens of wedding favour opportunities too.
 Consider biscuits baked in the shape of the crown jewels together with a teacup and saucer to give your wedding guests a taste of tea and biscuits.
-Use your imagination and have fun!
+Use your imagination and have fun.

 2) Vintage Britain

 To have a British wedding, you don’t necessarily need to swathe your ceremony and reception in the Union Jack.
 Some people turn to historic influences like the vintage style of Victorian England—all lace, flowers, and antique accessories.
-Vintage, being one of the most popular wedding themes, is one of the most stunning, and the obvious choice in tying it with your British wedding is to aim for a vintage tea party.
+Vintage, being one of the most popular wedding themes, is also one of the most stunning and the obvious choice in tying it with your British wedding is to aim for a vintage tea party.
 Who doesn’t at some point make a crack about the British being notorious tea-drinkers?

 Flowers, flowers, flowers!
 Vintage is something of a delicate wedding theme with all of the china and crockery and fine appliqué details, but it can be an equally busy wedding theme when you pile on the flowers.
 We advise you do this, too, because flowers come in such a vast array of shapes and colours that the result will be breathtaking.
 They add texture, detail, and they can also smell really, really nice.
 Arranged in clear vases or glasses, or even across silver trays and on the backs of chairs, no vintage wedding is complete without at least a handful of flowers—real or artificial.
-Roses and baby’s breath are only two of the many favourites!
+Roses and baby’s breath are only two of the many favourites.

 3) Provençal Britain

 A provençal British wedding, also called a rustic wedding or a country wedding, is often set in a rural venue such as a cottage, barn, or country house.
 Greenery and countryside usually stretches all around, and colour palettes of brown, green and yellow are stunning finishes.
-Plentiful flowers and plants are recommended, like wildflowers and sheaths of dried wheat.
-A naked wedding cake decorated with berries or more flowers is a stunning sight too—you might even want to be a little different and opt for a cheese cake.
+Plentiful flowers and plants are recommended, like wildflowers and sheaves of dried wheat.
+A naked wedding cake decorated with berries or more flowers is a stunning addition too—you might even want to be a little different and opt for a cheese cake.

 Complete your rustic British wedding with creative details and accessories like edible wedding favours presented in authentic boxes, refreshment of cold, homemade lemonade, and pretty jars and containers in modest, homely colours like ivory.
 Complete the theme with different textures; patterned fabrics like checked tablecloths or napkins, wood and wicker decorations, and even dashes of lace reminiscent of a vintage wedding.